ben-hodgson/things/README.md

 ## Update Script

-This will run an update, upgrade, snap refresh, flatpack upgrade, autoclean and autoremove.
+This will run an update, upgrade, snap refresh, flatpack upgrade, update distro, autoclean and autoremove.

-To beable to use this by just typing update copy aor move the file to your `/usr/bin` folder e.g
+To be able to use this by just typing update copy or move the file to your `/usr/bin` folder e.g
 ```bash
 cp update /usr/bin/
 ```